orion-pax09/AI-Tutor-Multi-Agent-Learning-Assistant/README.md

 ## What it can do

-# Feature & Description
-• Direct Q&A tutoring:- Ask a concept question, get a clear, patient explanation — no tool needed.
+- **Direct Q&A tutoring** — Ask a concept question, get a clear, patient explanation — no tool needed.
-• Live weather:- "What's the weather in Lahore?" → pulls real current data from OpenWeatherMap.
+- **Live weather** — "What's the weather in Lahore?" → pulls real current data from OpenWeatherMap.
-• Live web search:-"What's the latest on X?" → searches the web via Tavily and summarizes what it finds.
+- **Live web search** — "What's the latest on X?" → searches the web via Tavily and summarizes what it finds.
-• YouTube lookup:- "Find me a tutorial on X" → returns real, clickable video results.
+- **YouTube lookup** — "Find me a tutorial on X" → returns real, clickable video results.
-• Calculator:- Handles math on the fly by evaluating the expression, not guessing at it.
+- **Calculator** — Handles math on the fly by evaluating the expression, not guessing at it.
-• Date & time:- Answers "what time is it" accurately, every time.
+- **Date & time** — Answers "what time is it" accurately, every time.
-• ReAct research agent:- A separate reasoning agent that thinks, acts, and observes in a loop until it's confident in its answer.
+- **ReAct research agent** — A separate reasoning agent that thinks, acts, and observes in a loop until it's confident in its answer.
-• Conversation memory:-  Remembers what you talked about earlier so follow-up questions make sense.
+- **Conversation memory** — Remembers what you talked about earlier so follow-up questions make sense.
-• Automatic retries:- If Gemini is rate-limited or temporarily down, it waits and retries instead of failing outright.
+- **Automatic retries** — If Gemini is rate-limited or temporarily down, it waits and retries instead of failing outright.

 ## Motivation